ggebbie/ECCOtour.jl/README.md

 Enter ` https://github.com/ggebbie/Reemergence.jl` as url to clone \
 Select `y` in response to `remote.pushDefault' to "origin"?` \
 Clone to your favorite location and rename project if necessary \
-Go to any directory in the project \
-i.e., `C-x C-f Reemergence.jl`\
+Go to any directory in the project: `C-x C-f Reemergence.jl`\
-Then activate the project and initialize a julia session \
+Then activate the project and initialize a julia session: `C-c C-a`
-i.e., `C-c C-a`\

-* from the Julia REPL\
+* from the Julia REPL

 `;`\
 `git clone https://github.com/ggebbie/Reemergence.jl # only do this the first time on each machine`\